nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_TERMINOLOGIES.md

         -> Higher Order Function which is more concrete (lower level of abstraction) -> can be use to implement Hooks

+Middleware:
+    a service that could be used in multiple situations provide abilities that you don't have to build everything from scratch everytime working on a new project to reuse the handling of complex repsonsibility that you don't want to develop from scratch
+    vd:
+        handle bilions of simutanious database queries ? -> don't want to develop your own solution -> use middleware

+    in Express:
+        middleware is any code sit between The Request and Response have ability to:
+            run logic
+            modify request, response object  (passing info to the next middleware) calling next middleware in the chain

 Normalize:
     the process that makes something more 'normal' the "normal" meaning might change in different context: